Anindita123-code/Milestone2CI/README.md

 ## UX:
 This project aims to fulfil the user stories as mentioned below
-1. As a user, I should be able to have a short overview of the site and when I view it.
+1. As a user, I should be able to understand what the site offers.
-2. As a user, I should be able to filter by country name and display the locations of the galleries on the map.
+2. As a user, I should be able to filter by any of the specified Nordic country and display the locations of the galleries on the google map UI.
-3. As a user, I should be able to see the Names, Addresses and the status of the marked location on the map.
+3. As a user, I should be able to see a little more details (viz Names, Addresses and the status) of the selected and marked locations on the google map for each country.
-4. As a user, I should be able to add one or more galleries to my wishlist.
+4. As a user, I should be able to select each gallery / Museum listed on the right / below and add them to a wishlist.
-5. As a user, I should be able to view my wishlist
+5. As a user, I should be able to clear my wishlist (all items together)
-6. As a user, I should be able to clear my wishlist
+6. As a user, I should be able to view my wishlist of selected addresses.
-7. As a user, I should be able to delete individual wishlist items.
+7. As a user, I should be able to delete individual wishlist items from the displayed list.
-8. As a user, I should be able to have the wishlist emailed to me at a specified valid, email address.
+8. As a user, I should be able to send the wishlist to a pre-specified emailid.
+9. As a user, I should be provided with necessary information and error messages (if any)
+10. As a user, I should be able to use the social links in the footer to connect the social media websites and contact the Nordic Galleria Search Team.

-The wireframes of the pages (Desktop only) of Nordic Art Galleria Search are linked below for further references
+The wireframes of all the three pages of Nordic Art Galleria Search (Home Page, Wishlist Page and Error Page) are linked below for further references
-***Wireframe Link to Index Page *** []
-***Wireframe Link to Wishlist Page *** []
+This includes wireframes for both desktop and mobile
-***Wireframe Link to Error Page *** []
+***Wireframe Link *** [/assets/Wireframes/MS2Wireframes.pdf]

 ## Features